-The provision of effective mobility tools to toddlers who are blind is essential to supporting safe self-locomotion skills needed for language development (Rosenbaum, 2005; Adolph et al., 2010; Iverson, 2010).
-For example, Oudgenoeg-Paz et al. (2016) suggested that exploration via self-locomotion measured at twenty months predicted later spatial language, yet children born with mobility visual impairment or blindness exhibit delays in self-locomotion due to lack of access to independently safe mobility (Ambrose-Zaken, McAllister & FallahRad, submitted for publication).
+Toddlers who are blind need effective mobility tools for safe mobility, because safe self-locomotion skills are essential for language development (Rosenbaum, 2005; Adolph et al., 2010; Iverson, 2010).
+For example, Oudgenoeg-Paz et al. (2016) suggested that exploration via self-locomotion measured at twenty months predicted later spatial language, yet children born with mobility visual impairment or blindness exhibit delays in self-locomotion due to lack of access to independently safe mobility (Ambrose-Zaken, 2021).

-Unsafe self-locomotion inhibits the willingness of children who are blind to freely ambulate and contributes to developmental delays (Ambrose-Zaken, et al., submitted for publication).
+Children who are born blind grow up with unsafe self-locomotion and this inhibits their willingness of to freely ambulate and contributes to developmental delays (Ambrose-Zaken, 2021).
 The goal of independent walking is important, because walking freely is tied to language outcomes.
 Particularly, walking is important for building vocabulary, the most common measure of language development (Oudgenoeg-Paz et al., 2012, 2015, 2016; West et al., 2017).

-Matias' family reached out to Safe Toddles to obtain a pediatric belt cane for him, a nineteen-month-old boy who was blind due to Leber's Congenital Amaurosis.
-His family provided video record of his self-locomotion during play activities before and after receiving the belt cane.
-The purpose of this study was to compare the number of steps per second taken by Matias when playing indoors and outside in three conditions; without a mobility device, with a push toy and wearing a belt cane.
+Matias' family reached out to Safe Toddles to obtain a pediatric belt cane (PBC) for him, a nineteen-month-old boy who was blind due to Leber's Congenital Amaurosis.
+His family provided a video record of his self-locomotion during play activities before and after receiving the PBC.
+The purpose of this study was to compare the number of steps per second taken by Matias when playing indoors and outside in three conditions; without a mobility device, with a push toy and wearing his PBC.

 Participant Matias was a two-year-old boy who was blind with no light perception.
 He was typically developing and able to walk, however prior to obtaining the PBC he walked only when he was in contact with objects or people, including pushing a chair or pushing a toy.
 His language skills were also delayed.
 He repeated words and sentences out of context and he did not engage in conversation or seek out others for social interaction.

-Method Sixteen videos of Matias before obtaining a pediatric belt cane (PBC) and nine videos of him after obtaining a PBC were analyzed.
+Procedures The researcher employed a single-subject repeated measures design.
+Sixteen videos of Matias before obtaining a PBC and nine videos of him wearing his PBC were analyzed.
 The videos selected were those of him playing alone inside and outside his home.
 Ten videos documented Matias' typical play activities without a mobility tool (six inside and four outside).
 Six videos observed him when used a push toy during play time.
 Nine videos were taken when wearing his PBC during play activities (three inside and six outside).

 Measurement Visible steps caught on camera were counted.
 Steps were defined as purposefully moving his foot forward or backwards, walking up or down stairs, anytime the foot moved to change his location.
 Steps not counted were those considered stamping in place or to adjust his balance.
 Steps per second was obtained by dividing the number of total steps taken during the video by the number of seconds of the video.